lvanschilfgaarde/lordcephei.github.io/pages/cl_general.md

 Some switches have a single “-” ; some have two (“–”).
 Those with two tend to control program flow (e.g. --show), while those with a single “-” tend to have an “assignment” function, such as a variables declaration (e.g. -vx=3).
 Sometimes there is not a clear distinction between the two, e.g. the printout verbosity --pr (see below) accepts either “-” or “–”.

-In the example above, “-vns=4 -vnm=5“ assigns variables ns and nm to 4 and 5, respectively, while “--rpos=pos” tells lmf to read site positions from file pos.cafeas.
+In the example above, `-vns=4 -vnm=5` assigns variables **ns** and **nm** to 4 and 5, respectively, while `--rpos=pos` tells **lmf**{: style="color: blue"} to read site positions from file
+_pos.cafeas._{: style="color: green"}.

 ##### _Switches Common to Most or All Programs_

     --help
-    --h             lists command-line switches for that program and quits.  (warning: sometimes documentation
+    --h             lists command-line switches for that program and quits
-                    is slightly out of date)

     --input         Lists tags (categories and tokens) a program will read.
                     Same as turning on HELP=T in category IO; see HELP= in the description of the IO category.

     --showp         Prints out input file after after parsing by preprocessor, and exits.
                     This can be useful because it shows the action of the preprocessor.
-When trying to parse a
-                    complicated input file, it can be simpler to run it through the preprocessor, and use the output of the preprocessor as the input file.

-    --show          Prints the input file parsing by preprocessor, and the value of the tags the program has parsed or will take as defaults.
+    --show          Prints the input file parsed by preprocessor, and the value of the tags parsed default values taken

     --show=2        Same as --show, except program exits after printing out results of parsing the input file.
-                    Same as turning on SHOW=T in category IO; see SHOW= in the description of the IO category.

-    --pr#1[,#2]     sets print verbosities, overriding any
-     -pr#1[,#2]     specification in the input file's IO category.
+    --pr#1[,#2]     sets output verbosities, overriding any specification -pr#1[,#2]     through IO_VERBOS in the ctrl file
-                    #2 is verbosity for the potential generation
+                    #2 sets verbosity for the potential generation part.
-                    segment of code and assumes the value of #1 unless specified.
-See input-file-style.txt for
-                    a description of the verbosity.

-    --time=#1[,#2]  prints out a summary of timings in various branches of the code at the close of program execution.
+    --time=#1[,#2]  prints out a summary of timings in various sections of the code.
 Timings are kept to a nesting level of #1.
                     If #2 is nonzero, timings are printed `on the fly'

-    --iactive       turns on `interactive' mode.
-This overrides specification of interactive mode this in the ctrl file `IO IACTIV=' See input-file-style.txt
+    --iactive       turns on `interactive' mode, overriding any specification through IO_IACTIV in the ctrl file.
-                    for a description of the interactive mode.

     --iactive=no
-    --no-iactive    turns off `interactive' mode, overriding
+    --no-iactive    turns off `interactive' mode
-                    specification in the ctrl file.

-    -c"name=strn"   declares a character variable and assigns to value `strn'
+    -c"name=strn"   declares a character variable and assigns it to value `strn'

-    -v"name=expr"   declares a numeric variable and assigns to the value of expression `expr'.
+    -v"name=expr"   declares a numeric variable and assigns its value to the result of expression `expr'.
 Be advised that only the first declaration of a variable is used.
 Later declarations have no effect.

-In addition to the declaration `name=...'  there
-                    are assignment operators
+                    In addition to the declaration `name=...'  there are assignment operators `*=','/=','+=','-=','^='
-                    `*=','/=','+=','-=','^=' modify existing
-                    variables, following C syntax, as described in description of category CONST above.
+                    that modif existing variables, following C syntax

 ##### _Switches Common To Programs Using Site Information_
 Additionally, for any program utilizing site information, the following switches apply